bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 });
 ```

-To read and write to this atom we use a hook called `useRecoilState`.
+To read and write to this atom we use `useRecoilState`.

 ```js
 import { useRecoilState } from "recoil";